mmhan/self-assessment/README.md

 3. Proof-reading, editing of the wordings so that it's high-school level.
 4. Should I accept donations to support activities related to this?
+5. Should I stick to GPL 3.0 licence?
+I have no idea which licence I should use.